Blog

 | Product | Fix and flip or BRRRR | Construction loan — up to 100% LTC |

-Teardown wins when per-door rent on new construction clears DSCR at higher basis — and when existing brick needs $200K+ in structural, plumbing, and envelope work that approaches new-build cost without new-build efficiency.
+Teardown wins when per-door rent on new construction clears DSCR at the higher basis.
+It also wins when existing brick needs $200K+ in structural, plumbing, and envelope work.
+That spend approaches new-build cost without new-build efficiency.
+If the as-is building trades at a discount because the next buyer must cure violations, weigh demolition plus carry against a gut rehab.
+A gut rehab can still leave 1920s floor plates and undersized mechanical rooms.

 Cost per square foot — 2026 Chicago reality